markmeliaa/2D_Strategy_Game/README.md

 # 2D_Strategy_Game
-A Fire Emblem-ish game done with some assets from the internet and an AI programmed by my colleagues and me.
+A RTS game that implements some advanced AI techniques.